OAA Push API

 ) and the data source after the top-level instance (such as GitHub - Organization

 ).
-See the Core Concepts for more information about parsing and identifying entities using metadata from the source application.
+See the for more information about parsing and identifying entities using metadata from the source application.

 Your requests will need to include a Veza API Key.
-For OAA APIs, using a Team API key is recommended.
+For OAA APIs, using a is recommended.
 Provide it as the bearer auth token in the header of each request, for example:

 Follow best practices for managing API keys: Do not save credentials in connector code.
 Consider using a secrets manager to securely store API keys and make them available at run time.